2. Detecting facial expressions from images

 2.3 Detecting faces from multiple images#

-In the example below we process both our single and multi-face example images from above, but force Py-Feat not to batch process them by setting batch_size = 1
+In the example below we keep things simple, by process both our single and multi-face example serislly by setting batch_size = 1.

 Notice how the returned Fex data class instance has 6 rows: 1 for the first face in the first image, and 5 for the faces in the second image: